 - A new collected volume on the connections between Russian White emigration and the European far right.

-Marlene Laruelle is Professor of International Affairs and Associate Director at the George Washington’s Institute for European, Russian and Eurasian Studies (IERES) in Washington, D.C.
+Marlene Laruelle is Director of IERES and Professor of International Affairs at the George Washington University in Washington, D.C.
 Dr. Laruelle is also a Co-Director of PONARS (Program on New Approaches to Research and Security in Eurasia) and Director of GW’s Central Asia Program.
 Dr. Laruelle received her Ph.D. in history from the National Institute of Oriental Languages and Cultures (INALCO) and her “Habilitation” at Sciences Po in Paris.
 Dr. Laruelle has authored Russian Eurasianism: An Ideology of Empire (Johns Hopkins University Press, 2008), In the Name of the Nation: Nationalism and Politics in Contemporary Russia (Palgrave, 2009), Russia’s Strategies in the Arctic and the Future of the Far North (M.E.
 Sharpe, 2013), and Russian Nationalism: Imaginaries, Doctrines, and Political Battlefields (Routledge, 2018); she has also edited Entangled Far Rights: A Russian-European Intellectual Romance in the 20th Century (Pittsburgh University Press, 2018) and Eurasianism and the European Far Right: Reshaping the Russia-Europe Relationship (Lexington, 2015).

 Jean-Yves Camus is Associate Researcher at the Institute of International and Strategic Relations (IRIS) in Paris and Director of the Observatory of Political Radicalism at Foundation Jean Jaures.
 He is also sits on the Scientific Board of the Délégation interministérielle pour la lutte contre le racisme, l’antisémtisme et la lutte contre l’homophobie (DILCRAH).
 Prior to this, he was research director at the European Center for Research on Racism and Anti-Semitism (CERA) in Paris.
 He was a member of the Île de France Equality Council, an official committee advising the municipality of Paris on anti-discrimination matters He is the author of seven books in French about the Front National and the rise of religious and political extremism, including Le Front national, histoire et analyse (Éditions Olivier Laurens, 1996), Le Front national (Éditions Milan), and Extrémismes en France : faut-il en avoir peur ? (Éditions Milan, 2006).
 He edited Les Extrémismes en Europe (La Tour d’Aigues, éditions de l’Aube, 1998).
 He has also published scholarly articles and opinion pieces on the Front National, Islamophobia, anti-Semitism, and racism in France in French, German, and Spanish.
 With Nicolas Lebourg, he recently co-authored The Extreme Rights in Europe (Harvard University Press, 2017).